On network coding for acyclic networks with delays

 Computing the minimum field size required to solve a network coding problem is known \cite{LeL1} to be NP-hard.
 However, for the multicast case on acyclic networks and certain kinds of cyclic networks, it is known \cite{KoM} \cite{JSCEEJT} that a field size larger than the number of sinks in the network is sufficient.
 Further results on the field size issue can be found in \cite{BaY1}\cite{FrS} \cite{TFR,CFS,LeL2}.
 In certain networks, linear network coding itself is found to be insufficient to achieve the given demands \cite{DFZ}.

 The case of acyclic networks with delays was abstracted in \cite{KoM} as acyclic networks where each edge in the network has an integer delay associated with it.
-With this setting, the authors of \cite{KoM} were able to naturally generalize the notion of linear network coding and thereby the framework for the problem of the existence of a linear network code on such networks.
-According to the framework of \cite{KoM}, a feasible network code on an acyclic network has to satisfy two conditions at every sink to be a solution for the network, which we refer to as $(a)$ \textit{invertibility} conditions, which have to be satisfied to recover the information sequences demanded at each sink, and $(b)$ \textit{zero-interference} conditions, which have to be satisfied so that information sequences not needed at a sink do not interference with those that are demanded (a formal description of these conditions are given in Section \ref{sec3}).
+With this setting, the authors of \cite{KoM} were able to naturally generalize the notion of linear network coding and thereby the framework for the problem of the existence of a linear network code on such networks was presented.
+According to the framework of \cite{KoM}, a network code on an acyclic network with general demands has to satisfy two conditions at every sink to be a solution for the network, which we refer to as $(a)$ \textit{invertibility} conditions, which have to be satisfied to recover the information sequences demanded at each sink, and (b) \textit{zero-interference} conditions, which have to be satisfied so that information sequences not needed at a sink do not interference with those that are demanded (a formal description of these conditions are given in Section \ref{sec3}).
 If at least one such network coding solution exists for the network, then the network is said to be \textit{solvable}.